djsantos/Mount-Snow/README.md

 -home: now correctly displays tweets of those that the user is following in addition to the users own tweets.

 #Views:
+-home: added script tags for jquery and ajax
+-compose: added script tags for jquery and ajax
+-me: added script tags for jquery and ajax

+-compose:added script tags for jquery and sockets.io -following:added script tags for jquery and sockets.io -followers:added script tags for jquery and sockets.io

 ============